DanahMk/ITNE352-A15/README.md

 Thanks to NewsAPI for providing the news data used in this project.

+Thanks to Python.org for teaching us the additional information that was needed.

 ## Conclusion

 This project demonstrates the implementation of a client-server architecture for retrieving and displaying news data.
-It highlights the use of network communication, multithreading, and API integration in Python.
+It highlights the use of network communication, multithreading, GUI, and API integration in Python.

 ## Resources